Return to Index

 - Preventing the spread of ESBL-producing bacteria to others by isolation, handwashing , and other steps

-- Avoiding unnecessary procedures
+- Avoiding unnecessary procedures or unnecessary use of antibiotics

 - Wash your hands thoroughly, and ask others to wash their hands.